LorenzoBozzoni/LorenzoBozzoni/README.md

 # Hi! 👋
 My name is Lorenzo, I'm a Master of Science student in Computer Science and Engineering at Politecnico di Milano.
 In particular I'm attending the Data Science curriculum.
-Until now, I've followed the following courses:
+Some relevant courses I've followed so far:
 - Machine learning
 - Model identification and data analysis
 - Computing infrastructures
 - Advanced computer architectures
-- Mechanics (mandatory course)
+- Foundation of artificial intelligence
+- Numerical analysis for machine learning
+- Software engineering 2

 ### Some tecnologies I like: